dannyniu/MySuiteA/docs/cross-arch-testing.md

 Additionally, 64-bit RISC-V is added as an explorational optimization target.
 Its installation is recommended.

-(1) How to Setup for Cross-Architecture Testing on Debian and Ubuntu
+I. How to Setup for Cross-Architecture Testing on Debian and Ubuntu
 ===================================================================

 Prerequisites